matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _howto-align-label:

-How do I align my ylabels across multiple subplots?
+Align my ylabels across multiple subplots
 ===================================================

 If you have multiple subplots over one another, and the y data have